All Episodes

 Quick question on the vote for the Supreme Court nominee.

-Does that lower the threshold for the number of votes needed?
+If McCowski and Collins just vote present, does that lower the threshold for the number of votes needed?

-We're gonna have conspiracy theories.
+We're going to have conspiracy theories.

 Did he have a chip implanted in his ear?

-Uh uh no, I don't think there'll be any such check.
+No, I don't think there'll be any such check.

-Um, I'd love to I'd love to know how many Red Bulls or or cups of coffee they're gonna jack him up with for the debate, but uh look, Joe Biden, you know, he's proven he can survive these debates.
+I'd love to know how many Red Bulls or cups of coffee they're going to jack him up with for the debate.

 And I don't think there's anybody that's better suited to go up against him.

-There's gonna be three debates, and I I just whether or not the Democrats and the media want to acknowledge a simple, obvious truth.
+And I just, whether or not the Democrats and the media want to acknowledge a simple, obvious truth, Joe is in a cognitive decline.

 Joe is weak and Joe is frail.